 The Shift Factor cutoff will cause mismatch between optimized line power flow and actual line power flow that will happen when dispatch Base Points are deployed.
 This mismatch can degrade the efficiency of congestion management.

 The Shift Factor cutoff can reduce volume of Shift Factor data and filter out numerical errors in calculating Shift Factors.
 Currently the default value of Shift Factor cut off is 0.0001 and is implemented at the EMS to reduce the amount of data transferred to MMS.
 Any threshold above that level will cause a distortion of congestion management process.
+The Shift Factor cut off for non-competitive constraints deemed irresolvable pursuant to Section 3.6 shall be 0.02.

 Revise Section 3.5 to the following: